trajar/normandra/README.md

 normandra
 =========

-ORM client for Cassandra / NoSQL repositories
+Simple client for NoSQL repositories using JPA annotations.
+Currently targeting support for Cassandra and OrientDB.